syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Editing.md

 this.dataGrid.EditorSelectionBehavior = EditorSelectionBehavior.MoveLast;
 {% endhighlight %}

+N> Editing support for UserCellTypeColumn and GridUnboundColumn are not provided yet.

 ## Support for IEditableObject
 SfDataGrid supports to commit and roll back the changes in cell level when underlying data object implements IEditableObject interface.